Sacramento Train Accident Lawyer

 In addition to increased federal funding, the U.S. Department of Transportation, together with volunteer organizations, is promoting law enforcement efforts and public awareness regarding railroad crossing safety and proper behavior around railroad operations.
 One cause of railroad crossing accidents are collisions between motor vehicles at or near a crossing and trains.
 Vehicles can become stuck at crossings due to faulty signals or gates, or sometimes due to driver confusion.

 Another cause of collisions at train crossings is breaking failures on trains, and excessive speed, both of which can cause trains to approach crossings too fast and collide with other trains on the tracks.
 In addition to collisions with other trains and vehicles, trains speeding through railroad crossings or approaching crossings that lack proper gates and/or signals can cause accidents with pedestrians and passengers boarding and exiting the trains.
 These accidents result in devastating injuries and fatalities.

 The California Vehicle Code and California Penal Code contain several provisions concerning railway crossings.
 These include the following:

 - California Vehicle Code §22452: All school buses and most commercial vehicles, including those carrying hazardous or flammable materials, must come to a full stop at least 15 feet before crossing a railroad track.
 It is considered a federal offense for trucking companies to instruct employees not to perform this required stop.

-- California Penal Code 369g: It is a misdemeanor for anyone to trespass on or close to railroad tracks or propel a vehicle along them.
+- California Penal Code 369g: It is a misdemeanor for anyone to trespass on or close to railroad tracks or propels a vehicle along them.

 - California Vehicle Code §22521: No vehicle may park or come to a full stop on a railroad track or within seven and a half feet of a rail.